 Makes 24 cupcakes

-Note: This recipe works best with Elysian’s Split Shot, but if you can’t find it you can substitute any other Milk Stout with an ABV of 5 to 6%.
+Note: This recipe was developed with Elysian’s Split Shot, but if you can’t find it you can substitute any other Milk Stout with an ABV of 5 to 6% like Alaskan Brewing’s Mocha Milk Stout.
 It’s important that the beer be on the sweeter side though, so make sure to give it a quick taste before using it in the recipe.
 Also, this recipe will not work with a Double Milk Stout.

 2 cups all-purpose flour